AmericanCouncils/fiendish-bundle/README.md

 }
 ```

-The third argument passsed to startProcess will be JSON-encoded and given to your process
+The third argument passsed to startProcess should be an array, whose contents which
-as the first command-line argument.
+will be passed to your program as command-line arguments.

 Your daemon still has to emit heartbeats at regular intervals.
 To help with this,
 two environment variables are set: